 - More Money – Living frugally and living below your means help you add money to your bank account.
 Many think most frugal living peeps don’t have the money to spend; however, usually, this is not the case.
 Many people live below their means to bulk up savings, invest money, and eventually have enough to live a dream life.

 - Less Stress – Money stress is a major cause of depression and research has shown stress can lead to health concerns.
-Yet, by saving money and building up an emergency fund, you will feel secure, and stress levels will decrease.
-Not to mention, less medical bills.
+Yet, by saving money and building up an emergency fund, you will feel secure, and your stress levels will decrease.
+Not to mention, fewer medical bills.

 Whatever the case, living frugally will help you achieve your financial goals.